MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/mobile-app/making-calls-on-remote-assist-mobile.md

 ## Supported calling scenarios

 A one-to-one call includes two participants.
-For example, if you're repairing a machine and need help on-the-go, you might make a one-to-one call to a remote collaborator who is using Teams desktop or Teams mobile.
+For example, if you're repairing a machine and need help on-the-go, you might make a one-to-one call to a remote collaborator who is using Microsoft Teams desktop or Teams mobile.

 A group call is an ad-hoc call that includes three or more participants.
 For example, if you're inspecting an asset in a one-to-one call but need a third person's expertise, you (or any participant on the call) can add a third person to create a group call.